 Observing her and her monitor during her last moments caused me unexplainable pain, but God has been so faithful to His promise of peace and comfort of the Holy Spirit.
 He really prepared us for her passing away.
 One year and eight months ago, with similar scene, I was begging God not to allow ate Leah to die yet at Manila Adventist Medical Center (former Manila Sanitarium)’s ICU.
 I sought for His will to be done, but I just can’t afford to lose another sibling.
 On March 30, 2011, my younger brother, Ben Jathniel (BJ) suddenly died due to typhoid encephalitis, after my graduation.
 He was hospitalized simultaneously with my ate on mid March.
 He’s in our province, Oriental Mindoro while we’re here in Cavite.
 I never had a chance to see and to take care of him while he’s still sick.

 That incident contributed to ate Leah’s severity; after his burial, she had three successive hospitalizations.
 Her attending neurologist gave her a verdict – “two weeks to live” on last week of April 2011 at MAMC when she was admitted there for 8 days in ICU.
 From Syringomyelia and Myelomalacia (Thoracic spine tumor formations – Calamba Medical Center MRI), her case progressed to Chronic Inflammatory Demyelinating Polynueropathy (CIDP) with cervical spine tumor (C2-C7).
 The doctor seemed blatant when he told us, her case was severe and rare.
-But God sustained her, she miraculously she survived at Philippine General Hospital when she was transferred there.
-She stayed for almost a month, but with a different findings — Myelopathy with metastasis in cervical spine and cranial tumor (pones area): astrocytoma vs. ependynoma.
+But God sustained her, she miraculously survived at Philippine General Hospital when she was transferred there.
+She stayed for almost a month, but with different findings — Myelopathy with metastasis in cervical spine and cranial tumor (pones area): astrocytoma vs. ependynoma.
 The neurosurgeons wanted her to undergo brain surgery to get specimen and to further study, since the MRI scans‘ impressions weren’t enough (cervical & cranial MRI: St. Luke’s Hospital-Global City, Cardinal Santos Hospital, PGH-FMAB).
 We opted not to have surgery because it’s crucial, ate was discharged, then she stayed in a wellness home for two months with an advanced reverse cancer program and thru God’s grace, recuperated.
 (Kindly watch this video Leah with Bro.
 James *not included in the testimony)

 At ate’s ICU bed in MAMC, she told me that when she recovers, she wanted to write a book with the title: “Oooouuuchhh!
 GOD did You spank Me?!”.
-It wasn’t about doubting God for the severe crucible He allowed our family to experience, but about God’s Fatherly LOVE: “FOR WHOM THE LORD LOVETH, HE CORECTETH” (Hebrews 12:6).
+It isn’t about doubting God for the severe crucible He allowed our family to experience, but about God’s Fatherly LOVE: “FOR WHOM THE LORD LOVETH, HE CORECTETH” (Hebrews 12:6).
 He doesn’t spare His rod to the child He loves (Proverbs 13:24).
 It’s also about an emphasis that God doesn’t give trials for punishment.
 Like HIS SERVANT JOB, it’s not just about Job’s testing of faith, it’s about God’s faith to Job that he could triumph despite the pain and tears — only thru His grace.
 It’s comforting that since the Sabbath of ate’s death til last Sabbath, providentially, the topic of the speakers here were about JOB’s experience.
 The WOUNDED HEALER really provided a balm to our bereaved souls.

 Ate Leah didn’t fully recover, she died due to complications: bronchopneumonia and sepsis.
 For 30 years, she’s been a living testimony of God’s grace; she lived to serve our family and others, even stricken with paralysis and excruciating pain.
 I believe, God allowed us to pass thru the fiery flames of trials not to hurt us, but only for the dross in us to be consumed.
 GOD allowed things to happen for a purpose, and now, we can see a bigger and clearer picture, thru the eyes of faith.
 “The Lord gave, the Lord has taken away, blessed be the name of the LORD!”
 (Job 1:21)